 Berry College Fine Arts Department - Audition and Scholarship Information

-Admission into the music department is delegated through an audition process held at various times during the academic year.
+Admission into the music program is delegated through an audition process held at various times during the academic year.
 Once a student is admitted into Berry College, depending on the availability of instrumental positions in the performance groups, the admitted may need to audition for eligibility into the department as a Music major.
 The following requirements are expected at auditions:

 - Strings - The performer will be expected to play material of a high school All-State level or two contrasting solos/etudes.